-For ten years, Greg also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
+For ten years, Gregory also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
 More recently he has worked as a Local Leader of Education (LLE); in recent times deployed through a local teaching school.
-Greg’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
-For ten years he was a Section 48 inspector for the Church of England National Society and he continues to do some part-time work as an Associate Advisor for schools in the Lincoln Diocese.
+Gregory’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
+For ten years he was a Section 48 inspector for the Church of England National Society and has recently retired from his role as an Associate Advisor for schools in the Lincoln Diocese.

-Outside of education Greg is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.
+Outside of education Gregory is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.

 Mrs Joanne Kerry

-Joanne has been a Foundation Governor at Bardney Church of England and Methodist Primary school for the past 8 years, and Chair of Governors for the last 3.
-Joanne also works part time as a Clinical Scientist in the Nuclear Medicine Department at Lincoln County Hospital.
+Joanne has been a Foundation Governor at Bardney Church of England and Methodist Primary school for the past 11 years, and was Chair of Governors for 6 years, during which time it federated with Bucknall Primary school, forming the Limewoods Federation.
+Joanne also works part time as a Clinical Scientist in the Nuclear Medicine Department at United Lincolnshire Hospitals NHS Trust.
 She really enjoys applying her scientific skills, and interacting with patients.

 From Joanne’s time as a governor she has grown to believe that church schools have an important role to play in educating children in the county.
 By ensuring that a strong Christian ethos exists within a school, every member of that community, whether member of staff, parent or child is valued and because of this can learn with awe and wonder and achieve their potential.

 (Term of Office 7th February 2020 - 25th January 2021)